 Prior to April 1, 2018, we were a party to a Master Service Agreement with an affiliated company owned by our Founder.
-The Master Service Agreement provided us with operational support services such as: enrollment and renewal transaction services; customer billing and transaction services; electronic payment processing services; customer service and information technology infrastructure and application support services under the Master Service Agreement.
+The Master Service Agreement provided us with operational support services such as: enrollment and renewal transaction services; customer billing and transaction services; electronic payment processing services; customer service, and information technology infrastructure and application support services.
 Effective April 1, 2018, we terminated the agreement, and these operational support services were transferred back to us.
-See "Cost Allocations" below for further discussion of the fees paid to affiliates during the years ended December 31, 2018, 2017, and 2016 respectively.
+See "Cost Allocations" below for further discussion of the fees paid to affiliates during the years ended December 31, 2019, 2018, and 2017 respectively.